 Sunglasses Case

 Ahh, shoulder pads- the 1980s staple that seems absolutely ridiculous to look back on.
 But you still find them in thrift store blouses and blazers.
-So, how’s this for a unique idea for upcycled clothing: a sunglasses case from a pair of those shoulder pads?
+So, how’s this for a unique idea for upcycled clothing: a sunglasses case from a pair of those shoulder pads.

 Tooth Fairy Pillow

 Let’s face it- toddler sized clothing is about as cute as it gets.
 And if you can’t bear to part with your kid’s littlest flannel shirt, why not upcycle part of it into a tooth fairy pillow for their next phase of childhood?
-(Tutorial can be found in my book, “Crafting with Flannel”.)

 Stuffed Acorns